Maine Poster and Essay Contests

 Image of State Symbols

-The Maine Constitution Essay and Poster Program is designed to promote the history of Maine, the Maine Constitution and the importance of democracy and voting.
+The Maine Poster and Essay Contests are designed to promote the history of Maine, the Maine Constitution and the importance of democracy and voting.
 This program is open to Maine students at all grade levels.
-We received a total of 162 entries for the 2024 program from students all over the state of Maine.
+We received a total of 208 entries for the 2025 program from students all over the state of Maine.

 Students at the kindergarten through 5th grade level create a poster:

-Students at the junior high (middle school) and high school levels write an essay:
+Students at the middle/high school levels write an essay:

 • Students in grades 9-12 write an essay on the importance of voting and democracy.